First Ever Scoliosis Conference for the Ones who Live It: BioniCon 2026

 I spent last weekend at BioniCon, the first-of-its-kind conference for adults living with scoliosis and spinal fusion.
 Held in Philly, the conference was the manifested vision of Meredith Montana, founder of The Bionic Project.
 “Bionic” refers to the spinal fusion that can be used to treat scoliosis.
 With an unfused spine, I was the minority in the group.

-Regardless of how many moveable vertebrae we each brought through the door, we bonded, shared, embraced, cried, laughed, admired, supported, recommended, and empowered one another.
+Regardless of how many moveable vertebrae we each carried through the door, we bonded, shared, embraced, cried, laughed, admired, supported, recommended, and empowered one another.

 On the drive to Philly, I realized that never in my adult life have I been in conversation with another person who grew up in treatment for scoliosis.
 That surprised me in two ways: 1) that this was the case, and 2) that I'd never realized it previously.

-At the end of a TriYoga® scoliosis program, students repeatedly state that you don’t know what you’ve been missing until you experience how good the body can feel.
-They refer to the comfort and relaxation that comes from learning how to support their asymmetric bodies.
+At the end of a TriYoga® scoliosis program, students have said that you don’t know what you’ve been missing until you experience how good things can be.
+They refer to the comfort and relaxation in the body that comes from learning how to support their asymmetric form.

 This weekend revealed the same for me, regarding community.
 I hadn’t realized that I was missing anything, but the recognition, affirmation, and understanding I found at BioniCon opened up a flood of gratitude and healing.

-None of us had ever gathered in such a group, surrounded by people who could relate so easily to the daily experience of living in a spine that doesn’t know center.
-As people presented their favorite scoli-supports at Show-n-Tell, a wave of recognition rolled to shore: these people love heat, love soaking, love bodywork; have particular requirements for comfortable chairs and travel pillows they’d never leave home without; balls, rollers, and wands for self-massage; an emergency supply of pain meds in the suitcase in the event travel sends the body into a tailspin; and the one that surprised me the most, a friend who can only get her ear buds to fit well in one ear.
+None of us had ever gathered in such a group, surrounded by people who could personally relate to the daily experience of living in a spine that doesn’t know center.
+As people presented their favorite scoli-supports at Show-n-Tell, a wave of recognition rolled in: these people love heat, soaking, bodywork; have particular requirements for comfortable chairs and travel pillows they’d never leave home without; balls, rollers, and wands for self-massage; an emergency supply of pain meds in the suitcase in the event travel sends the body into a tailspin; and the one that raised my eyebrows, a new friend who also can only get her ear buds to fit well on one side.
 (Ears are my current challenge.)

 It wasn’t the specifics as much as the gestalt that made gathering so refreshing.
 We belonged.
 Many shared painful stories about the not-belonging they’ve experienced in life.
 We created space and held each other well.